 1. Chemicals (VOCs)

 When we measure the “chemicals” in your air, we’re specifically on the lookout for VOCs, or volatile organic compounds.
-VOCs can take the form of a variety of different chemicals, including Formaldehyde, Benzene, and Acetone.
+Many common building materials, household products, and indoor activities emit VOCs into your air.
+VOCs include a variety of different chemicals, including Formaldehyde, Benzene, and Acetone.

 Like carbon dioxide, VOCs aren’t acutely toxic, and having small amounts in our air is inevitable.
 However, higher concentrations of VOCs can lead to a variety of health problems, including eczema flare ups, allergies, asthma, and headaches.